 Notes: If you are going to reinstall this utility, make sure you uninstall it first, or you’ll BSOD yourself repeatedly.
 Also, as of the latest version, this utility should work on Windows 7 or Vista 64 bit edition.

 - Virtual CD-ROM (Microsoft) – This utility has recently been updated but it is still fairly old.

 - Alcohol 52% – Free version of Alcohol 120, but it bundles a browser toolbar that they claim isn’t spyware.
 It’s unacceptable.

 - Daemon Tools – Well known tool, but the latest version installs spyware on your computer, and the old version doesn’t work in Vista or 7.

 At this point, Virtual CloneDrive is by far my favorite free utility.

 Mounting an ISO Image in Windows 8 or 8.1 or 10

-Now that Windows 8 is finally upon us, it’s worth noting that ISO and VHD mounting is built right into the operating system.
+Ever since Windows 8, it’s worth noting that ISO and VHD mounting is built right into the operating system.
 All you need to do is right-click, double-click, or select and use the Ribbon to Mount an ISO image.
 It’s just that simple: